Mathew Hudson: Career

+Oldham Athletic

 In December 2022, Hudson joined National League club Oldham Athletic following a spell with Buxton.

 On 20 June 2025, after Oldham were promoted to League Two, the club announced the player had signed a new three-year deal.
+An impressive first season back in the Football League saw Hudson named in the League Two Team of the Season for the 2025–26 season.
+He was also named in the PFA League Two Team of the Year on 25 August 2026 at the PFA Awards 2026.